mars0i/pasta/README.md

 easy to figure out with a bit of guessing and trial and error.)

 <p><b>The two environments:</b> Snipes eat mushrooms.<a
-id="mushjokeref" href="#mushjoke"><sup>3</sup></a> in one of two
+id="mushjokeref" href="#mushjoke"><sup>3</sup></a> In the
-environments.
-In the <em>east</em> (usually left) environment, small mushrooms are nutritious (gray-brown-green) and large mushrooms are poisonous (greenish yellow).
-In the <em>west</em> (usually right) environment, large mushrooms are nutritious (dark gray) and small mushrooms are poisonous (light gray).</p>
+<em>east</em> (usually left) environment, small mushrooms are
+nutritious (gray-brown-green) and large mushrooms are slightly poisonous (greenish yellow).
+In the <em>west</em> (usually right) environment, it's the large mushrooms that are nutritious (dark gray), and the small mushrooms that are poisonous (light gray).
+The general rule is that darker mushrooms are nutritious and lighter  mushrooms are poisonous.</p>

 <p><b>Basic snipe behavior:</b> Snipes move randomly within an
 environment.
 Note that the orientation of snipes' icons does not indicate direction of movement (see below).
-Snipes gain energy from eating nutritious mushrooms, and lose energy from eating poisonous mushrooms or giving birth.
+Snipes gain energy from eating nutritious mushrooms, and lose energy from eating poisonous mushrooms or from producing an offspring.
 Movement and internal processes have no cost.
 Snipes that accumulate sufficient energy will give birth to a single offspring, losing energy as a result.
 A snipe can have multiple offspring only by repeatedly acquiring enough energy to give birth.
-At birth, each newborn snipe is placed at a random location in a randomly chosen environment, as if parents had temporarily migrated to a new location to give birth.</p>
+At birth, each newborn snipe is placed at a random location in a randomly chosen environment, as if parents had temporarily migrated to a new location to leave an egg to hatch.</p>

 <p><b>k-snipes</b> (red circles with pointers) initially eat mushrooms
-randomly,  but learn to eat mushrooms whose size signal (which is normally distributed) indicates that they are probably nutritious.
+randomly, i.e. with no preference for large or small mushrooms, but learn to eat mushrooms whose size signal (which is normally distributed) indicates that they are probably nutritious.
 The direction of a k-snipe's pointer&mdash;how far up or down it is pointing&mdash;indicates the degree of the snipe's preference for large or small mushrooms.
 For details, see <a href="doc/kSnipePerception.pdf">doc/kSnipePerception.pdf</a>.